Effective, Conservative Care for Vocal Cord Nodules

 What Are Vocal Cord Nodules?

 Your vocal cords are not actually cords, but folds in the back of your throat.
 When you speak or sing, the soft tissue will rub together.
 If you do so for long periods of time, in dry environments, or using improper techniques, the soft lining of your vocal cords will swell.
 Over time, the swelling will harden into small, noncancerous growths, or nodules.
 Nodules develop in pairs, with one on either side of your throat where your vocal cords touch.
 The growths will worsen as vocal abuse continues.
+Illustration of exterior vocal cord nodules.
+Illustration of interior healthy and nodular vocal cords.

 Symptoms of Vocal Cord Nodules